SteamerTeam/steamer-repo/README.md

 ### steamer-repo
-a repor to manage list of starter kits
+a repo to manage list of starter kits